joaotavora/hello-world-3000/README.md

   install` (the latter isn't supported yet, tho).

 - This project's devs who want to hack on it.
-Here there are features like sanitizers, unit testing, `ccache`, code coverage dependency management through [CPM.cmake][cpm-cmake].
-For now, I find CPM easier than Conan or vcpkg.
-But I guess in the future I will get rid of it: having the dev team use system-installed dependencies isn't terrible either.
-A good entry point is `make check-debug`.
+Here there are features like sanitizers, unit testing, `ccache`, code coverage.
+This is more or less C++ package manager agnostic.
+It uses `find_package` for C++ packages, so install these using your system package manager or Conan or something or find some way to make that work :-)

 - The CI, who is a bit like a special project dev.